Q: What is a union?

 Q: I have other questions, where can I ask them?

-A: Reach out to our representatives—Pawel and Lev—directly or through our email: email@example.com
+A: Reach out directly to our CDP representatives—Pawel, Tolly and Paula, our 11 bit representative—Hubert, or contact us through email: email@example.com